Fee Calculation

 Calculation Formula

-The amount of your stormwater utility fee is the sum of the ERUs multiplied by the base rate of $2.07, the ERU multiplied by the quantity rate of $0.86, and the ERU multiplied by the appropriate ID factor and the quality rate of $0.57:
+The amount of your stormwater utility fee is the sum of the ERUs multiplied by the base rate, the ERU multiplied by the quantity rate, and the ERU multiplied by the appropriate ID factor and the quality rate:

 • (ERU x Base Rate) + (ERU x Quantity Rate) + (ERU x Quality Rate x ID Factor) = Monthly Stormwater Fee